-As demonstrated in detail in the Engineering Report included in Part B of the Permit Application, Combined Unit AP-3/4 at Plant McDonough has been evaluated across a wide range of global (deep) and veneer (shallow) stability conditions.
-Slope stability evaluations include a range of short- and long-term conditions, including provision for impacts from design storm events and from the theoretical potential seismic (earthquake) hazard at the site.
-Stability and integrity were evaluated using common commercial analysis software packages, including: RocScience SLIDE, AutoCAD Civil 3D, and in-house analytical calculation worksheets and procedures.
-As demonstrated in the Permit Application, the closure of Combined Unit AP-3/4 exceeds all regulatory requirements for closed unit stability.
-Thus, the Combined Unit AP-3/4 closure is designed to prevent the sloughing or movement of the final cover system during the closure and post-closure care period, as required by 40 C.F.R. § 257.102(d)(1)(iii).
+As demonstrated in detail in the Engineering Report Rev 01 included in Part B of the Permit Application, AP-1 at Plant McDonough has been evaluated and meets or exceeds requirements across a wide range of global (deep) and veneer (shallow) stability conditions.
+Slope stability evaluations include a range of short- and long-term conditions, including provision for impacts from design storm events and from the theoretically potential seismic (earthquake) hazard at the site.
+Stability and integrity were evaluated using common commercial analysis software packages, including: RocScience SLIDE, AutoCAD Civil 3D, and inhouse analytical calculation worksheets and procedures.
+As demonstrated in the Permit Application, the closure of AP-1 exceeds all regulatory requirements for closed unit stability.
+As demonstrated above and presented in more detail in the Permit Application, the AP-1 closure is designed to prevent the sloughing or movement of the final cover system during the closure and post-closure care period, as required by 40 C.F.R. § 257.102(d)(1)(iii).